ryankshah/skyrimcraft-old/README.md

 ##### What's included?
 - [x] Magicka, health and stamina displays
 - [x] Skyrim compass
+- [x] Add enemy target health bar to in-game GUI
 - [ ] **TODO:**
     - [ ] Include aggressive enemies to the in-game compass
     - [ ] Include **known** structures (i.e. villages) to the in-game compass
-    - [ ] Add enemy target health bar to the in-game GUI

 ### Magicka, Spells and Shouts
 This feature brings your world a magicka system which allows you to cast spells